dotnet/AspNetCore.Docs/aspnetcore/web-api/http-repl.md

 ### Default credentials

 Consider a scenario in which the web API you're testing is hosted in IIS and is secured with Windows authentication.
-You want the IIS application pool identity's credentials to flow across to the HTTP REPL requests.
+You want the credentials of the user running the tool to flow across to the HTTP endpoints being tested.
 To pass the default credentials of the logged in user:

 1. Set the `httpClient.useDefaultCredentials` preference to `true`: